Wan-sdon-code/beyond-the-grades/README.md

 Teach them how to get back up.

-And when something happens that they cannot control...

-**teach them that they don't have to face it without faith.**
+And when life gets difficult, teach them they can face it with faith.

 ------------------------------------------------------------------------